averyschiff/csci5828/hw1.md

 The systems can easily grow so complex across different scales that any attempt at visualization would be impossibly dense.
 This is unfortunate because tools that utilize our natural visualization skills, such as blueprints or graphs, are not applicable in software engineering.
 An example of a consequence of this problem is conflicting dependencies.
-If it were easy to arrange the various components of software so that the dependencies of each routine were mapped out, conflicts would become readily apparent.
+If it were easy to arrange the various components of software so that the dependencies of each module were mapped out, conflicts would become readily apparent.

-4. When Brooks describes a silver bullet, a reference to a single bullet that can take down a werewolf, he is discussing a hypothetical technique or tool that would single-handedly increase the efficiency and productivity of a field.
+4. When Brooks describes a silver bullet, a reference to the single bullet that can take down a werewolf, he is discussing a hypothetical technique or tool that would single-handedly increase the efficiency and productivity of a field.
 While hardware constantly develops silver bullets (most notably with new transistor technologies that have continually allowed Moore's Law to hold true), Brooks argues that there is no silver bullet possible for software engineering.
 The heart of Brooks' argument is that single advances will always target the accidental difficulties of software engineering, the challenges that are not inherent to software.
 These challenges, such as syntax errors and testing requirements, do not constitute a significantly large enough part of the software engineering process that eliminating one would lead to an order of magnitude change.